seznam/ima/docs/cli/cli.md

 description: 'CLI > Introduction to @ima/cli'
 ---

 The **`ima` CLI** allows you to build and watch your application (dev-mode).
-There are currently 2 supported commands on the CLI - `dev` and `build`.
+There are currently 2 supported commands by the CLI - `dev` and `build`.

-However you can always list available commands by running:
+You can always list available commands by running:

 ```
 npx ima --help